xnevs/sat-solver/README.md

 To build the project run `make` in the root directory of the project.

-The result of building is the `satsolver` executable.
+The result of building is the `satsolve` executable.

 Running
 -------